chenxiaoyao6228/js-rocks/packages/react-tiny/docs/jsx.md

 - jsx testing ?
 - jsx-dev-runtime and how to use it ?
 - jsx to fiber ?
-- children vs vue slot
+- jsx comparision with Vue

 ## What is jsx